 - Third parties are individuals or organizations that are not affiliated with or employed by NIST.

-- Personal information constitutes the name, personal address, personal contact information and school records of an individual.
+- Personal information constitutes the full legal name, personal address, personal contact information and school records of an individual.
 It does not include identification numbers, names of staff, or titles and business contact information of staff.

 - NIST will make these policies publicly accessible, and will make every reasonable effort to ensure that all personal information is accurate and protected.
 This includes the storing of all personal information only in password-protected databases.